-Having a home school book to record all the positive things that have happened throughout the day to share at home
+A home-school book may be used to record all the positive things that have happened throughout the day to share at home

 Providing responsibilities - some pupils in this category will benefit from being placed in a position of responsibility either in relation to a task or to a peer.
 Helping younger pupils with a task, an adult or being given set routines at 'trigger' times can increase their self esteem and bring out the best in them.